- Due Dates

 Please contact the office responsible for the fee, fine or deposit for additional information.

 The University Business Office provides general information relating to matters of the student's account.
 The student's account may be viewed through MyMadison.
 The University Business Office can only discuss student account information with the student and Authorized Users.

 Initial fall statements will be generated at the beginning of August and are due the first week of the term.
 Initial spring statements will be generated the middle of December and are due the first week of the term.
 Students should view their account for an amount due through MyMadison.

-Students and Authorized Payers will receive an email when the student's statements is available for viewing online.
-Students can access their statement by going to MyMadison and clicking the "M3 - Madison Money Manager" link, under Finances (ensure that pop-up blockers are off prior to clicking the link).
+Students and Authorized Users will receive an email when the student's statements is available for viewing online.
+Students can access their statement by going to MyMadison and clicking the "M3 - My Student Account" link, under Finances (ensure that pop-up blockers are off prior to clicking the link).

 Authorized Users can log in to view the statements on Madison Money Manager - M3.
 Since registration activity occurs daily, failure to receive a statement does not relieve the responsibility for timely payment.

 Only service indicators (holds) placed by University Business Office can be cleared by our office.
 Normally, paying your statement with the University Business Office will resolve these holds.
-Other departments that place service indicators include the Health Center, Parking, Telecom, Perkins Loans, Registrar, Graduate School, Campus Card Center, and Financial Aid.
+Other departments that place service indicators include the Health Center, Parking, Telecom, Registrar, Graduate School, and Financial Aid.
 Those departments release their own service indicators.